Design-to-Code Sync Workflows: Figma Tokens to Production CSS

 Rejecting additionalProperties catches Figma-plugin-specific metadata keys (resolvedType, scopes, hiddenFromPublishing) before they propagate into compiled CSS comments.

-Post-Transform Stylelint Config
+Post-Transform Stylelint Config Link to this section

 {